kstenerud/dogma/kbnf.md

 ### Expressions

 An expression represents the set of possible bit sequences that can be produced.
+Expressions are non-greedy (the shortest possible interpretation of an expression will be matched first).

 ```kbnf
 expression = symbol